 Links on this website may be affiliate links.
 We are an Amazon affiliate, which means we will receive a small compensation for each purchase you make through our links at no extra cost to you.

 (No, I am NOT going to explain in here how to actually do these.
 That would take waaaayyyy too much time for one post, and I just don’t have that!
-If you need to know how to do this before you help your kiddo figure it out, I highly recommend Math Is Fun.)
+If you need to know how to do this before you help your kiddo figure it out, I highly recommend these free resources.)